sann3/AI-Carbon-Counter/README.md

 # AI-Carbon-Counter
-Count the amount of carbon used for creating a AI model using [Impact framework](https://if.greensoftware.foundation)
+Count the amount of carbon used for creating an AI model using Impact framework](https://if.greensoftware.foundation) and display in Hugging face

 ## Required input params
 - `timestamp` - When the training for started